whisperity/lfpython/README.md

 10
 ~~~~

-LPython works by first *transcoding* the input code to real Python syntax, then *injecting* this input into a context, forming a full source code, and then running this code.
+_Py-SingleLine_ works by first *transcoding* the input code to real Python syntax, then *injecting* this input into a context, forming a full source code, and then running this code.

 ### Optional arguments

 Help about individual modes is printed if no code is specified:

 ~~~~
-$ lpython -t lines
+$ pysln -t lines
 Help for the 'lines' mode ...
 ~~~~